leonardr/botfriend/README.md

 # botfriend

-Botfriend is a Python framework for managing a lot of creative bots that post to a lot of different places.
-Its primary features:
+`botfriend` is a Python framework for managing a lot of creative bots that post to a number of different services.

+I think the primary features of `botfriend` are these:

 * Minimal Python coding -- just write the interesting part of your bot.
 * Simple YAML-based configuration.
-* Easy post scheduling.
+* Easy scheduling of posts.
-* Can post to Twitter, Mastodon, and/or Tumblr.
+* Your bots can post to Twitter and/or Mastodon.
+(Tumblr support is planned.)
 * Built-in access to [olipy](https://github.com/leonardr/olipy) for
-   Queneau assembly, Markov chains, and other artistic randomness tools.
+   Queneau assembly, Markov chains, and other tools for artistic randomness.
 * Built-in access to common data sets through [corpora](https://github.com/dariusk/corpora/).

+`botfriend` is a Python library that runs on a server.
+If you're not comfortable with setting up a cron job, or writing Python code, I recommend you check out [Cheap Bots, Done Quick](http://cheapbotsdonequick.com/) instead as a simpler way to express your creativity.

+# The Story

+I wrote `botfriend` to manage about [thirty different Twitter bots](https://www.crummy.com/features/) that I created.
+I found myself constantly copying and pasting, writing the same code over and over.
+Every bot does something different, but they all have certain basic needs: connecting to various services and APIs, deciding when to post something, managing backlogs, and so on.
+There's no reason each bot needs its own code for this. .
+The only part of a bot that needs different _code_ is the creative bit.

+My other big problem was, I've come to dislike Twitter.
+It's a great platform for creative bots, but every time I created a bot, I felt guilty about increasing the value of an platform I think is making the world worse.
+(Also, it started suspending my bots for no reason.)

+I didn't want to give up my botmaking hobby, so I started investigating the world of [Mastodon](https://joinmastodon.org/) bots.
+This created another problem: it's a big pain to rewrite thirty bots to post to a different service.
+If I was going to do that much work, I wanted the end product to be a reusable library that everyone could use.

+So I went through my thirty bots, rewrote everything, and moved all of the reusable code into `botfriend`.
+Now my bots are a lot smaller and easier to manage.
+They can still post to Twitter if I want them to, but they also post to Mastodon with no extra code.

+If you want to save code on your own projects, or expand the reach of your bots, I hope you'll consider `botfriend`.

 # Setup

-After cloning this repository, run these commands to set up
+After cloning this repository, run these commands to set up botfriend with all of its dependencies:

 ```
 virtualenv env